Joe Public F.C.

-Joe Public Football Club is a football club from Trinidad and Tobago that used to play in the TT Pro League.
-Nicknamed the Eastern Lions, it is owned by former FIFA vice-president Jack Warner.
-Joe Public also sponsors the Munroe Road Cricket Club.
+Joe Public Football Club was a football club from Trinidad and Tobago that used to play in the TT Pro League.
+Nicknamed the Eastern Lions, it was owned by former FIFA vice-president Jack Warner.

 History

 Following the disappointment in 1996 of the Trinidad national team, which saw the country fail to qualify for World Cup 1998, Austin "Jack" Warner proposed that creating a league to produce home grown players would function as the building blocks to qualify for the next World Cup in Japan and South Korea.
 Thus, the need for a professional league and the ability for clubs to operate as business entities, the Joe Public Football Club was formed.

 After entering and winning the Eastern Football Association's Competitions in 1996, Joe Public qualified for and won the Trinidad and Tobago Football Association's Champion of Champions Tournament.
 This allowed the club entry into the Semi-Professional Football League (SPFL) after only one season in existence.
 During the beginning years of the club's existence, Joe Public had established an operative football office with paid staff and employed several players from countries throughout the Caribbean, Nicaragua, Mexico and Brazil.

 The club finished second in their first season of the SPFL in 1997, and in 1998 they won the Champions' League Tournament, the Craven A SPFL League title, and the CFU Caribbean Club Championship.

 However, in 2004, Joe Public withdrew from the Professional Football League to play in the National Super League, Trinidad and Tobago's second division, but returned after two years for the 2006 season, in which they clinched the league championship title.

 In November 2007, as a result going undefeated through the group stage of the CFU Club Championship 2007, Joe Public advanced to the knockout rounds after decisive wins over Sagicor South East United from Dominica 5–0, and SV Racing Club Aruba 7–0.
 In the quarterfinals they defeated Bassa F.C. from Antigua and Barbuda 4–0 and then in the semifinals, Joe Public upended the Puerto Rico Islanders 1–0 to advance to the final.
 On 16 November, Joe Public fell to Harbour View of Jamaica 1–2 to finish runner-up.
 However, due to the reorganized CONCACAF Champions' Cup into the CONCACAF Champions League, Joe Public qualified for the Champions League in August 2008.